 BEFORE YOU CONTINUE PLEASE PRAY.
 THIS IS NOT A DRILL.
 IT IS TRUTH AND YOU WILL BE EFFECTED.
 I POST THIS HERE NOW BECAUSE IT IS MY WHOLE STORY THAT MAKES ME HIS VESSEL.
 THANK YOU GOD FOR THIS PLACE CALLED HOME.

 The childhood I experianced was inconsequential.
 As boy growing up on Long Island, New York.
 Exit 52 off the L.I.E.
 Long Island Expressway!
 HA!!
 Most of the time I remember I spent hitchhighing. (my term for hitchhiking and getting high) I’d get high mostly between rides or with those who would pick me up.
 It didn’t matter where I was going because I really had no place to go.
 To put this in perspective, I’d go out hitchhighing and if I didn’t get a ride in one direction, I would cross the street or highway and hitchhigh the other direction.
 I guess you could say I was lost, just wandering.
 I was perhaps 11 or 12 when I first started to hitchhigh.
 I spent my earlier years 5 to 10 trying to figure out who I was and why I was.
 Understand, I was alone most of these years.
 I recall only one conversation with my father perhaps it was when I was 4 or 5 when that conversation took place.
 It was about torn paper currency that I had found and collected on the street curb, on Marie Crescent, the street my parents’ house was on.
 Robert my dad, standing by the pool, told me I would never be able to put together the torn pieces to make a whole bill and to discard them.
 That conversation was the only one I had.
 I can’t recall ever speaking or seeing him again.
 He left Barbara my mother and moved to Florida.
 Barbara was around 34 when Robert left.
 She struggled to maintain outward appearances through this time and fell short of being able to control five young children, hold down a job and keep a home clean.
 Barbara fell ill and spent several years trying to get better but after so many blood transfusions ultimately, she died at the age of 44.
 Officially Aplastic Anemia a rare bone marrow disease.
 My interaction with Barbara was at most times fun and a few times traumatic.
 I’ll never forget the line she said to me when I was perhaps 6 or 7, she had fixed a wire on the TV and when putting the backboard back on with a screwdriver, I said; you sure you’re doing it right?
 Her snarky reply was “I know how to screw and unscrew” My first adult joke ever heard.
-Another time my brother Andrew and I were grounded but had snuck downstairs, down the basement, up and out the basement window to retrieve some candy from our fort we built.
-Andrew went to retrieve while I stood in the window box giving directions.
+Another time a brother and I were grounded but had snuck downstairs, down the basement, up and out the basement window to retrieve some candy from our fort we built.
+My brother went to retrieve while I stood in the window box giving directions.
 At one point I barked, “get the red ones”.
 Perhaps they were jelly beans I don’t recall.
 In the meantime, Barbara awoke and was waiting for us at the top of the stairs around the corner.
 As I was first, I turned the corner and she grabbed me, put me in a head lock and whispered, be quiet while holding her hand over my mouth.
-Then Andrew came around and she immediately grabbed him by the hair and slammed our heads together, I heard the crack!
+Then my brother came around and she immediately grabbed him by the hair and slammed our heads together, I heard the crack!
 She said what are you guys doing!
 What red ones are you talking about!
 Are you taking drugs?
 I’m sure it was a relief to her when we begged with her and showing her proof that it was only candy.
 Get upstairs and don’t come down until I tell you she proclaimed.
 She loved us all.
-Stephen, Daniel, Andrew, Michael and Melissa, nobody can refute this.
-I was the youngest of four boys and I knew and know today my siblings about as well as I know you, the reader.
+Four boys and one girl.
+I am the youngest of the boys and I knew and know today my siblings about as well as I know you, the reader.
 So again, understand, I was mostly alone, lost without much guidance as a boy growing up.
 I had to learn fast, grow up fast and survive and that I did even when I was hitchhighing around.

 My parents’ home.
 It was two stories, had 4 bedrooms, 3 baths, a wreck room, a basement, a large below ground swimming pool, a corner lot with a front, side and back yard.
 It was filled with nice furniture, had musical instruments.
 The basement had communication devices, lots of old phones, an office and laboratory.
 My father had a BMW in the drive way, back in the 60’s this was rare.
 Eventually after Robert left, it fell under disrepair.
 Barbara had no time to clean or fix things as there was no time or money.
 We fell poor very fast.
 The house had no hot water, no plumbing nor heating nor garbage pickup.
 It had wooden floors that appeared as rolling waves of lumber, broken water pipes caused flooding when the water was manually turned on in emergencies then dried and overtime curled them up.
 The kitchen table was filled with dozens of used jelly jars, peanut butter jars, bread bags and thousands of maggots crawling about.
 Thick black swarms of flies buzzing around just overhead, feeding off the garbage.
 I ate out of those jars all the time navigating the best I could to find something consumable.
 I recall gathering the trash as it gathered up into piles bags and then onto mountains which ultimately moved into the garage.
 The kitchen counter tops were littered with trash as one would see in a horror film.
 There was a scary hole in the floor in front of the kitchen sink that appeared to drop to hell.
 The house had mice and cats and piles of garbage all throughout.
 All the bathrooms were filled with human waste, shit and pee two and three feet high.
 One bathroom’s tub was filled with shit.
 I would get a piece of paper trash, push the top part of the bathroom door open, place the paper to stand on, then squeeze through while stepping up on top of shit and add to the pile.
 We lived in a toxic dump.
 I recall curing up behind a couch one frozen winter night to awake and find just inches from my eyes a cat staring at me with her newborn hairless kittens feeding off her nipples.
 The cat was there because the heat from my breath was the warmest place, she could find to give birth.
 Many times, it was warmer outside then inside that house.
 At some point my guess I was 13?, Barbara was in the hospital and had been for a couple of years.
 I had gone to live with some (Angels) neighbors, the house burned to the ground, in fact, the Angels I watched it burn for a short time.
 It was set on fire by someone.
 The fire department let it burn, they knew there was no reason to put the fire out.
 The house was abandoned and had seen enough, it was wearing on the community.